Blog

 2. If you have extra dog harnesses, offer them to the dog guardian using the prong collar on their animal.
 Let them know that while you understand they don’t intend to treat their dog unkindly, there are benefits to using other methods to control their dog.

-3. If you are currently using a prong collar or regular collar on your dog, please consider using a harness instead.
+3. If you currently use a prong or regular collar on your dog, please consider using a harness instead.
 It’s much safer and more comfortable for the dogs.
 Wouldn’t you rather wear a harness than a collar if you were a dog?

 4. Talk to your legislators about why this issue is important and ask them to consider drafting a bill to outlaw the use and sale of prong collars.
 Reference the points provided in the above article.